Context

 - Continuous monitoring of model performance in production with drift detection

-The EU AI Act classifies healthcare AI systems as โhigh risk,โ imposing stringent requirements for documentation, transparency, and human oversight.
+The EU AI Act classifies healthcare AI systems as “high-risk”, imposing stringent requirements on documentation, transparency and human oversight.
 The Medical Device Regulation (MDR) adds further constraints for systems classified as medical devices.
-Designing regulatory compliance as part of the architecture โ not as an afterthought โ is the only sustainable approach.
+Designing regulatory compliance as part of the architecture — and not as an after-the-fact addition — is the only sustainable approach.

-Clinical trust in an AI system is built on verifiable system properties, not on its predictive capabilities.
-These properties โ data auditability, decision explainability, evidence traceability, native regulatory compliance โ are the same criteria that OISG formalises as adequacy requirements for autonomous AI systems.
-In healthcare they are not optional: they are operational preconditions.
+Clinicians’ trust in an AI system is built through verifiable system properties.
+Data auditability, decision explainability, evidence traceability, native regulatory compliance — the same criteria OISG formalises as adequacy requirements for autonomous AI systems.
+In healthcare these properties are operational preconditions.